 Here are some things we did to be earth-friendly:

 - Brought food instead of eating in restaurants and fast food places.

 - Brought our own reusable plates and cutlery not realizing our safari tent (soon-to-be eco-tent) included them for use.

 - Enjoyed simple things like preparing meals, eating meals together and cleaning up together afterwards instead of major attractions.

 - Carried out our recycling to recycle at home.
-(We didn’t see recycling there.)
+(While there may have been recycling bins there, we didn’t see them.)

 Going to this KOA was a welcome change from the commercialism is staying in hotels.
 It’s a much greener way to travel as well.
 Usually at the end of a day or sightseeing we would come back to our hotel room and turn on the TV.
 Here, we left the electronics at home and enjoyed playing outside, electronics-free.

 Usually we spend a lot of money staying in a hotel and are barely there.
 At KOA, you will want to stay there and hang out — it’s all part of the experience.